 Read More – Jaipur Street Food Guide

 Let me share a fun fact about Madhurima, it is known as Kabal Wali Dukaan as at some point in time it used to be located close to a grave or Qabar.
 The shop dates back to 1825, and that is some food legacy in the city.

 Our next stop should have been Prakash Kulfi but I let it go for another time.

 Sri Kalika Chat House – Saunth Papdi

 Serving chat since 1880, Sri Kalika Chaat House is easy to miss though two prominent boards announce it one on top of others.
 Ask for their famous Saunth Papdi Chaat.

 Saunth is a chutney made with tamarind and jaggery – tampered with spices.
-On the crisp Papdi along with other ingredients, it gives you the crunchy bite that is sweet and spicy and tangy.
+On the crisp Papdi along with other ingredients, it gives you a crunchy bite that is sweet and spicy, and tangy.
 A riot of flavors on the tongue.

 Paan was the only thing that I could take after eating too much.
 A Paan, in fact, becomes a necessity to digest all the good food.
 There are many popular Panwalas in the old parts of the city.